shreyank06/data_engineering_project/README.md

 If the channel_reporting table exists in the database, it runs channel_reporting_excel.py.
 If not, it calls the send_to_ihc_api.py script to send customer journeys to the API.

-### Check the Database
-The script will check whether the channel_reporting table exists.
-If the table is missing, it will trigger the send_to_ihc_api_and_store_results() function, which processes customer journeys and sends them to the IHC API.
-The results will be stored in the database.